We have just closed the application window for Cohort 3 and are delighted to announce that we will have 21 terrific industry folks in that group.

 I have taken graduate level courses in the past.
 Will these units transfer towards the MS in HTM degree?

-No units can be transferred into the master’s program.
+We will evaluate requests for the transfer of credits on a case-by-case basis.
 The program is designed to be self-contained and students go through the program as a cohort.

 How do I withdraw from a course?
 Will I receive a refund?